allegroai/clearml-docs/docs/clearml_data/clearml_data.md

 Local copies of datasets are always cached, so the same data never needs to be downloaded twice.
 When a dataset is pulled it will automatically pull all parent datasets and merge them into one output folder for you to work with.

-The [Dataset Versions](../webapp/pipelines/webapp_pipeline_viewing.md) page in the web UI displays a dataset's genealogy and version details.
+The [Dataset Versions](../webapp/pipelines/webapp_pipeline_viewing.md) page in the web UI displays dataset versions' lineage and content information.
 See [dataset UI](../webapp/datasets/webapp_dataset_page.md) for more details.

 ## Setup